-- This area of the budget is anticipated to increase by \$657,615 or 22.41% of the budget increase. - The majority of this increase can be found in our out-of-district tuition accounts with an increase to the budget of \$622,176.
-The special education portion of the budget shows an increase of 8 out-placed students. - o Transportation shows an increase of \$104,345 - o Contracted services now shows a decrease of -\$112,001.
-This is due to the Legislative Council's budget reduction. - All other areas in other purchased services are expected to increase by \$43,095.
+- This area of the budget is anticipated to increase by \$762,055 or 19.77% of the budget increase. - The majority of this increase can be found in our out-of-district tuition accounts with an increase to the budget of \$622,176.
+The special education portion of the budget shows an increase of 8 out-placed students and 2 less mediated agreements. - o Transportation shows an increase of \$104,345 - o All other areas in other purchased services are expected to increase by \$35,534.